• Menu

 You Can Read Our article on Vietnam: Best Vietnamese Restaurant Guide

 After Vietnam, we were heading to Cambodia, and the ancient site of Angkor Wat was high on our list of things to do there.
-The Cham Museum in Danang whet our appetite when we visited and we wanted to explore if there were any similarities to the archaeological sites that we have already visited during our travels.
+The Cham Museum in Danang whet our appetite when we visited and we wanted to explore if there were any similarities to the archaeological sites we have already visited.

 How easy is it to get to My Son from Hoi An?

-Hoi An is 42 km from My Son about 1.15 minutes driving time depending on traffic and the local road conditions.
+Hoi An is 42 km from My Son, which is about 1.15 minutes of driving time depending on traffic and the local road conditions.

 Where should you stay when visiting My Son?